biemond/vagrant-puppetmaster/puppet/modules/orawls/README.markdown

     oud_control_instances:
       'instance1':
         oud_instances_home_dir:     '/opt/oracle/oud_instances'
         oud_instance_name:          'instance1'
         action:                     'start'
         log_output:                 *logoutput

-##Types and providers
+## Types and providers

-It needs wls_setting and you need to create one for every domain.
-When domain is not provided on the type it will use the default entry.
+All wls types needs a wls_setting definition, this is a pointer to an WebLogic AdminServer and you need to create one for every WebLogic domain.
+When you don't provide a wls_setting identifier in the title of the weblogic type then it will use default as identifier.

 ###wls_setting

-required for all the weblogic type/providers
+required for all the weblogic type/providers, this is a pointer to an WebLogic AdminServer.

       wls_setting { 'default':
         user               => 'oracle',